Cumcord/typings/FORMAT.md

 The `decls` keys is a string to insert at the top of the defs file before the generated defs, allowing shared and recursive types for example.

 ## `defs`
 The `defs` key contains a tree representing the defs.
-This is where the generator does its work, and the rest of this comment will explain how it works:
+This is where the generator does its work, and the rest of this file will explain how it works:

 ### Defs: namespaces
 each namespace is represented as a string key mapping to a list: